antonw-88/GICSP/study-topics.md

 - [The Five Critical ICS CyberSec Controls and the Electrical Sector.](https://www.sans.org/white-papers/five-ics-cybersecurity-critical-controls-electric-sector)
 - [IR 7628 - Guidelines for Smart Grid CyberSec](https://csrc.nist.gov/pubs/ir/7628/r1/final).
 - [Substation Automation insights](https://www.kth.se/social/files/543bacc7f2765447b28bcce2/IEC%2061850%20for%20Substation%20Automation%20-%20AndreaBonetti.pdf).

-## MITRE ICS ATT&CK Framework
-"_The major architectural focus of ATT&CK for ICS are the systems and functions associated with functional levels 0 – 2 of the Purdue architecture_" - MITRE ATT&CK ® for Industrial Control Systems: Design and Philosophy(Alexander, Otis.
-Et al. 2020).

-The above document is a very good reference for understanding the structure and motivation of the Mitre ICS ATT&CK framework, but is not that relevant for the GICSP exam.
-To learn about topics more directly related to the exam objectives, the actual techniques can be referred to; they are listed in the [ICS ATT&CK matrix](https://attack.mitre.org/matrices/ics/).
-This is a very good resource for reading up on the types of attacks most commonly employed when targeting ICS systems.

 ## Notable Resources
 - For getting started in ICS security, the founder of Dragos - Robert M. Lee - provides an extensive [library of ICS security resources](https://www.robertmlee.org/a-collection-of-resources-for-getting-started-in-icsscada-cybersecurity/) via his webpage.